alphagov/government-service-design-manual/service-manual/technology/culture-that-supports-change.md

 Your existing supplier base will tend to resist change -- and the more successful a supplier has been working under the old model, and the more entrenched it is, the greater this resistance is likely to be.

-The changes needed will often be more successfully initiated and produced by those not encumbered by past success -- new market entrants and those traditionally closed-out from government business, such as small or medium-sized businesses.
+The changes needed will often be more successfully initiated and produced by those not encumbered by past success -- new market entrants and those traditionally closed out from government work, like small or medium-sized businesses.

 You may find that you have become [locked-in](/service-manual/making-software/choosing-technology.html#lock-in) to a particular contract or technology.
 As part of your consideration of the total cost of ownership of a particular solution, you should have estimated the cost of exit at the start of implementation.